symplely/uv-ffi/README.md

 The `require` installation will include all _binaries_, whereas `create-project` will delete the ones not detected for installers hardware. `create-project` is the **recommended** installation choice.

 `FFI` is enabled by default in `php.ini` since `PHP 7.4`, as to `OpCache`, they should not be changed unless already manually disabled.
-Only the `preload` section might need setting up.
+Only the `preload` section might need setting up if better performance is desired.

 ```ini
 [ffi]